 Mobile application testing for the internet of things, including wearables, must be able to test anything we can attach an IP address to.
 The functionality of these things will be limited.
 The mobile applications are their “brains.”
 They will have more extensibility.

 Experitest’s SeeTest product suite is one of the first mobile testing tool’s to test for externals like watches and related wearables.
-Experitest offers the ability to test a mobile device along with the thing it is manipulating, displaying every step in the process for both the device and its connected item.
+Experitest offers the ability to test a mobile device in a cloud environment along with the thing it is manipulating, displaying every step in the process for both the device and its connected item.

-As technology expands and an exponential rate, your safe with the mobile testers who know how to stay ahead of it all and are ready for everything.
+As internet of things technology expands and an exponential rate, your safe with the mobile testers who know how to stay ahead of it all and are ready for everything.